Vnscarli/Vnscarli/README.md

 # Vanessa Carvalho Lima

 Hi there!
-I am Vanessa, a student in the Computer Science at the State University of Ceará.
+I am Vanessa, a student in Computer Science at the State University of Ceará.
 Currently, I am focusing on studying more about C and C++.

 ![Vanessa's GitHub stats](https://github-readme-stats.vercel.app/api?username=vnscarli&show_icons=true&theme=synthwave)